Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Discussion

-These recommendations aim at transforming employees' interest and perceived feelings of importance towards knowledge into concrete actions.
-The recommendations are shortly discussed below, one recommendation per paragraph.

 Participants agreed that there is little material on knowledge management available within the organization and finding a way to access and acquire necessary knowledge can be overwhelming, especially for newcomers.
 One participant had started in the organization a couple of months ago and was still wondering where to find certain key information and how to use some of the tools that possess documentation.
 Instead of having an introduction to the topic, this new employee had to ask around, email unknown colleagues, and spend hours with different tools containing some knowledge.
 An organization-wide induction plan would not only give the opportunity to inform newcomers about knowledge management practices and culture, but it would also unify the way the employees work with knowledge and the tools dedicated to supporting knowledge management.
+The details of such a plan are highly context-dependent.
+Findings along similar lines have been presented in, e.g., \cite{Singh_2021} and \cite{Nakash_2023}.